Pixplicity/beginners-workshop/lesson1/README.md

 The **build.gradle**, **gradle.properties** and **settings.gradle** files describe how to build the helloworld project.

-* The [**settings.gradle**](lesson01/settings.gradle) file describes which sub-projects to include.
+* The [**settings.gradle**](settings.gradle) file describes which sub-projects to include.
 This is only the **helloworld** project folder in our case, but you can imagine that with larger projects you end up isolating re-usable code in sub-projects.
-* The [**build.gradle**](lesson01/build.gradle) file in the root folder describes the necessary dependencies for the build itself and a common setup for all projects
+* The [**build.gradle**](build.gradle) file in the root folder describes the necessary dependencies for the build itself and a common setup for all projects
-* The [**helloworld/build.gradle**](lesson01/helloworld/build.gradle) describes how to build the helloworld Android app.
+* The [**helloworld/build.gradle**](helloworld/build.gradle) describes how to build the helloworld Android app.
 It applies an android plugin and describes the build configuration.

 The `gradlew` and `gradlew.bat` scripts (for unix resp.
 Windows environments) are gradle _wrapper_ scripts.
 You can run a build on the command line using this script.
 It requires a certain Gradle version and if it is not present it downloads the binaries on the fly.
 The `gradlew` scripts and `gradle` directory are added automatically when you create a project with the Android Studio New Project Wizard.

 ```
-lesson01> ./gradlew assembleDebug
+lesson1> ./gradlew assembleDebug
 :helloworld:compileDebugNdk UP-TO-DATE
 :helloworld:preBuild
 :helloworld:preDebugBuild